Key takeaways

 Jacob Kujala, senior product manager, U.S. Bancorp Investments

-One decision to make is whether to choose a term policy that covers a certain period, or a permanent policy that has a cash value aspect to it.
-Deciding which is best will depend on several factors, most importantly the policy’s intended use.
-Other factors include business’ cash flow, total amount of coverage desired, age and health of the insureds.
+You’ll need to choose between a term policy that covers a certain period or a permanent policy that has a cash value aspect to it.
+Deciding which is best will depend on several factors – most importantly, the policy’s intended use.
+Other factors include the business’ cash flow, total amount of coverage desired, and the age and health of the insureds.

 Permanent insurance policies have several benefits for long-term planning.
-“The business might use a permanent policy as a vehicle to grow some liquidity that can be used down the road as a bonus for a partner or for future projects,” says Nicoski.
+“The business might use a permanent policy as a vehicle to grow cash value that can be used down the road as a bonus for a partner or for future projects,” Nicoski says.

 Permanent policies also offer tax advantages.
-“Unlike other investments that can be owned by a business, life insurance enjoys tax-advantaged growth and distributions,” says Kujala.
+“Unlike other investments that can be owned by a business, life insurance enjoys tax-advantaged growth and distributions,” Kujala says.
 “Cash value that grows inside of a policy is tax deferred.
-When money is distributed from the policy, the beneficiary can access the cost basis first and the gain afterwards.
+When money is distributed from the policy, the beneficiary can access the cost basis first and the gain afterward.
 And if they take the gain out as a loan, that is not taxable.
-If taking policy loans above cost basis, it’s important to monitor the policy against lapse in order to maintain the tax efficiencies.”
+If taking policy loans above cost basis, it’s important to monitor the policy against lapse to maintain the tax efficiencies.”

-Term insurance policies, on the other hand, are often used for buy-sell arrangements in the early stages of a company’s existence, says Nicoski.
+Term insurance policies, on the other hand, are often used for buy-sell arrangements in the early stages of a company’s existence, Nicoski says.
 “Term policies are the least expensive way to insure an individual for a set period of time, allowing business owners to reinvest revenue back into the business during its growth years.”

 Other considerations for life insurance for business owners

-• Riders: Policies can include riders such as death benefit accelerations for long-term care or disability waiver of premium.
-With the long-term care rider, a policy owner can use policy death benefits while living to help offset the cost of a chronic care event.
+Policies can include riders such as death benefit accelerations for long-term care or disability waiver of premium.
+With the long-term care rider, a policy owner can use policy death benefits while living to help offset the cost of chronic care.
 With disability waiver of premium, all or a portion of the insurance policy’s costs can be waived to reduce expenditures while still allowing for needed insurance coverage.

-• Key person value: Nicoski suggests determining the financial impact the person provides the business as well as how long it would take to replace that individual and get them up to speed.
+Nicoski suggests determining the financial impact the person provides the business as well as the amount of time it would take to replace that individual.

 Both Nicoski and Kujala say that consulting a financial advisor can help you navigate the process.
 “An advisor can open up different discussions and identify risks that the business owner might not have been thinking about,” says Kujala.
 “Trusted advisors, CPAs, and attorneys can help strategize concepts that address those risks.
 The advisor is uniquely qualified to help the owner determine the policy type that best matches up with the strategy.
 They may also help the business owner find the premium dollars to fund their policies, too.”